cxmiller21/aws-kinesis-iot-turntable-project/README.md

    5. Run Query: `SELECT * FROM "iot-turntable-default-database".iot_turntable_default_cudsg_data_lake LIMIT 10;`

 Now you should be seeing data loaded from the IoT Turntable S3 Data Lake in Superset!

+### Reporting

+Now for the most important part, sending data to the Manufacturing team so they can see how their new product is doing!

+1. Access the AWS Console and view the Lambda function page
+2. Open the `iot-turntable-default-reporting-lambda` function
+3. Select `Test` in the top right corner and keep the default settings
+4. Run a new Test event
+   1. The function should complete in about 5 to 10 seconds
+   2. Optionally update the Terraform `sns_subscription_emails` variable to your email address to automatically receive the report.
+Otherwise view the Presigned S3 URL in the Lambda function results

 Congrats!
 You've successfully setup the AWS Kinesis IoT Turntable Project!